moibraahim/ContractManagementSystem/README.md

 ## Usage

-To run the project locally, you can use the following command, this will start a scrip to run serverless and dynamodb
+To run the project locally, you can use the following command, this will start a script to run serverless and dynamodb

 ```cmd
 npm start